pencil-code/pencil-code/doc/paper/paper.md

 <!--     the line number count in these cases perhaps not relevant for the reader -->
 <!-- AB: modified now like so -->
-There are others either with fewer but more substantial commits or who have directed actively the development and thereby contributed significantly to the code.
+There are others either with fewer but more substantial commits or who have directed actively the code development and thereby contributed significantly.
 Users have access to the latest development version and can ask to join the circle of developers by contacting one of the owners.